… …and are homeopathy critics willing servants of the pharmaceutical industry?

 Second, one can read again and again in many critical articles on homeopathy that it is not about “more chemistry”, but about greater confidence in the self-healing powers and the so often self-regulating natural courses of disease.
 Where homeopathic remedies seem to “work”, they only use the self-healing powers and contextual effects of the treatment.
 There, pharmaceutical drugs are usually just as superfluous as homeopathy.
 Where homeopathy cannot achieve anything when the self-healing powers are overtaxed, the domain of scientifically based medicine begins.
 This obviously has nothing to do with “pharmaceuticals instead of homeopathy”.

-Third, homeopathic manufacturers consider themselves to be part of the pharmaceutical industry – and vice versa.
+Third, homeopathic manufacturers consider themselves to be part of the (manufacturing and distributing) pharmaceutical industry – and vice versa (not an issue here are associations of the researching pharmaceutical industry – what interests should homeopaths have there…).
 Nobody questions each other there.
 This is proven by the membership of the homeopathic manufacturers in the large associations of the pharmaceutical industry.
 These associations themselves take the offensive for homeopathy.
 They maintain extensive information pages on homeopathy on their websites, and one of the large associations also operates a separate homeopathy portal.

 And fourth, the pharmaceutical associations are rather unfriendly to the critics of homeopathy.
 One of the fiercest attacks against the 2017 statement on homeopathy by EASAC (the advisory board of the Association of European Academies of Science) comes from the German Pharmaceutical Industry Association BPI.
 Not only does it attempt to discredit high-ranking scientists on a personal level, the BPI comes seriously up to the statement that its “aim (…) is to strengthen the criticism of (…) scientific arguments against homeopathic products“.
 Read this twice.
 This is the statement of an association whose main business is based on stringent scientific methodology.